 Once extracted, several strands are spun together using a thigh-spinning technique.
 The strands are rubbed along the length of the thigh in one direction and then back causing the strands to spring back in a counter motion and twist around each other into a very fine cord.
 It is a unique process which takes years to perfect.

 The cord is woven using a linking stitch around a wooden frame with two metal posts that maintain the width.

 The decorative rim of the bag is hand-sewn using a large needle.
 Finally the bag is formed by sewing a single seam together.
 The darker colour is achieved through a smoking process over an open fire.
 It is finished by adding a simple leather strap.
-This entire process can take 4 months to complete one bag.

 The net structure enables the bag to expand when full and contract when empty.

 A common sight in markets of southern Mexico, you will often see locals hang the strap from their forehead leaving their hands free.

 Other products made using maguey include ropes, fishing nets, textiles, and sandals.